 The school discourages the consumption of snacks high in fat and sugar at break-time and encourages pupils to eat fruit and drink milk or water.

 Free fruit is available for Foundation Stage and Key Stage 1 children at break times, no other snacks should be brought into school other than a drink of water in a named container.
-Key Stage 2 children can bring their own fruit from home or can purchase fruit from our daily tuck-shop.
-Click here for this term's letter and order form.
+Key Stage 2 children can bring their own fruit from home or can purchase hot tuck or fruit from our daily tuck-shop.
+These should be paid/ordered in advance via ParentPay.

 Traditionally children with a birthday have had the option to bring treats into school to share with class mates should they wish to do so; we are happy to continue with this but parents are free to opt out if they do not wish their child to accept a birthday treat.